 Ultimately, our number one piece of general advice is to make sure your novel is absolutely, one-hundred percent, as good as it can possibly be.
 Most agents will not look at something they have previously rejected, and so in the majority of cases, this is your book’s one and only shot with a particular agency.
-We understand the elation that comes with finishing your novel, but as most successful authors will tell you, completing the first draft means you are about halfway done, if that.
+We understand the elation that comes with finishing your novel, but as most successful authors will tell you, completing the first draft means you are about halfway done.
 Editing, and rewriting (and re-editing, and re-rewriting) is just as much a part of the process as the initial dash to the finish line.
 Taking an extra month to polish your draft – even if you think you couldn’t possibly improve another word right now – is always a good thing.